TheEdoRan/next-safe-action/README.md

 export default LoginForm;
 ```

-As you can see from the image, on the client you get back a typesafe response object, with four optional keys:
+As you can see from the image, on the client you get back a typesafe response object, with three optional keys:

 ![Typesafe response](https://raw.githubusercontent.com/TheEdoRan/next-safe-mutation/main/assets/typesafe-client-response.png)

 Here's an explanation:

-- `success` or `fail`: if mutation runs without issues, you get what you returned in the server mutation body.
+- `data`: if mutation runs without issues, you get what you returned in the server mutation body.

 - `validationError`: if an invalid input object (parsed by Zod via input validator) is passed from the client when calling the mutation, invalid fields will populate this key, in the form of: